minio/docs/source/administration/batch-framework.rst

    You can replicate from a remote MinIO deployment to the local deployment that runs the batch job.

-For example, you can use a batch job to perform a one-time replication sync of objects from ``minio-alpha/invoices/`` to ``minio-baker/invoices``.
+For example, you can use a batch job to perform a one-time replication sync to push objects from a bucket on a local deployment at ``minio-local/invoices/`` to a bucket on a remote deployment at ``minio-remote/invoices``.
+You can also pull objects from the remote deployment at ``minio-remote/invoices`` to the local deployment at ``minio-local/invoices``.

 The advantages of Batch Replication over :mc:`mc mirror` include: